 Well, depending on where the socket is located you may need a ladder and a flashlight since it will most likely be dark.
 There are a few different methods depending on how “stuck” the bulb base is in the socket.
 The best and easiest method is to use heavy leather gloves to protect your hands from sharp edges and use your fingers to remove the bulb base.
 If that doesn’t work, it’s time to use needle-nose pliers to grab part of the exposed base in the socket and twist.
 Don’t worry if the metal base starts to tear open like a sardine can because eventually you will peel enough metal out of the socket and it will get easier to turn.

-If the above method doesn’t work the only option left is to replace the light socket, which I’ll cover in a future article.
+If the above method doesn’t work the only option left is to replace the light socket.
 This is very rare, so don’t worry.
 I’ve had to replace hundreds of broken bulbs, mostly in a harsh industrial environment, and none of them have ever required a socket swap.

 Once the bulb base is completely removed from the socket, now is the time to take a rag or fine steel wool and clean up the inside threads.
 I know it may be unsettling to stick your fingers in a light socket, but that’s why we checked and double checked the power is off, right?
 If you need to use steel wool, then as a last step use a clean, dry cloth to remove any debris and ensure no steel strands remain in the socket.

 Now that the offending broken bulb base is out, what can we do to prevent this from happening again?